United States v. Darby Lumber Co.: Background

 There was some concern on how the new law would affect the viability of businesses.
 It was passed in August 1938 and signed into law by Roosevelt two months later.
 The Commerce Clause addressed businesses that conducted both intrastate and interstate commerce.
-The law established a federal minimum wage, the 44-hour work week standard, the latter being the slightly-longer precedent for the current 40-hour standard.
-Also established by the law was overtime pay, which remains in effect to require employers to pay their hourly-employees at least 150% of their normal wages for work in excess of the standard.
+The law established a federal minimum wage, the 44-hour work week standard (this being the slightly longer precedent for the current 40-hour standard), and overtime pay (which remains in effect, requiring employers to pay their hourly employees at least 150% of their normal wages for work in excess of the standard).

 Issues

 One issue was whether Congress had overstepped its constitutional authority in creating the Fair Labor Standards Act.

 Another issue was that the Act required the keeping of records to verify compliance; the appellee argued that this violated his Fifth Amendment right protecting him from self-incrimination.

 Decision

 The Court unanimously reversed the appellate court decision and affirmed the constitutional power of Congress to regulate interstate commerce, which "can neither be enlarged nor diminished by the exercise or non-exercise of state power."
 The Court held that the purpose of the Act was to prevent states from using substandard labor practices to their own economic advantage by interstate commerce.
 In Hammer v.
 Dagenhart, the Court had made the distinction between manufacturing and interstate commerce so a business could argue it was engaging in the former but had not intended the latter.

 In the current case, the Court found that earlier argument facile and explained that Congress was aware that businesses produce their goods without thought to where they will go, and product is pulled and shipped to meet the orders of the day.
 The Court also concluded that the requirement to keep records was entirely appropriate, as a matter of enforcing the Act.

 The Court ruled that Congress could require companies to conform to production regulation under the FLSA.
 The Court also ruled that the employer could be held responsible for transgressions of the law and that the employer had to keep a record of his compliance with the law.